Tips to boost your art marketing.

 Bottom line: You need to take charge of your career and build your own distribution network.
 The more ways you have to sell your art, the less dependent you are on any single method.

 Social media is a tool, not a magic wand.

 Bottom line: Artists don’t have the budget or personnel to be active on all social media.
-Pick the two, any two, where you feel most comfortable and work them hard.
-Put a full presence with a complete profile on the rest and don’t waste time on them.
+Pick the two, and two, where you feel most comfortable and work them hard.
+Put a full presence with a complete profile on the rest and waste time on them.
 There is no single best platform for everyone.
-Any one of them can help pull your wagon if you learn how to use it and implement what you learn.
+Anyone can help pull your wagon if you learn how to use it and implement what you learn.